coolo/verbose-goggles/README.md

 and then followed to patch to use carwos sdk

 Try
-bazel build --sandbox_debug --config=asmjs --verbose_failures //main:helloworld.js
+bazel build --sandbox_debug --config=carwos --verbose_failures //main:hello-world